 I made myself a handy little paintbrush rest (why buy something if you make it for free)!
 It keeps the wet brush tips off the table and it’s easier to pick up the brush I want when I’m painting!
 I made it from an old Jenga game piece and carved it to make the brush rest ; )

 (shown with a recent painting of yellow cowslip)

 What do you think?
 Better with the ink or without?
 I feel like the lines add definition, but maybe they’re just unnecessary and distract from the painting…I’m not sure.
 (Playing with the Sennelier l’Aquarelle sample cerulean blue.)

 They are vibrant, rich, smooth, luminescent…Sennelier’s La Aquarelle watercolors are lovely!
-I’m saving up to buy a set of artist grade watercolors…my treat to myself after using student grade watercolors for over a year (you know how I feel about those HERE).
-And I’ve narrowed it down to Sennelier or Schmincke.
-I’d like to get a sample of Schmincke’s paints to try too, but they don’t have that available!
+I’m saving up to buy a set of artist grade watercolors…my treat to myself after using student grade watercolors for over a year.
+And I’ve narrowed it down to Sennelier, Lukas, or Schmincke.
+I’d like to get a sample of Lukas and Schmincke’s paints to try too, but they don’t have that available!